Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Conclusion

 In this paper, we have described a method of developing TUR-like bounds by introducing a continuous parameter that scales time and generates atypical trajectories which serve to bound the system's rate function.
 Passing such trajectories through standard large-deviation machinery generates the aforementioned bounds.

 This method generalizes that used in the derivation of the TUR.
 Because it works directly with trajectories, rather than with the reduced densities and currents, it is applicable to both the underdamped and overdamped regimes.
-We are unable to demonstrate that this bound holds with full mathematical rigor, but the results of numerical simulation and theoretical arguments are suggestive.
 The resulting bounds are comparable but slightly different from known results in the overdamped and underdamped regime, and we rationalize this discrepancy by considering the different levels of description from which these bounds were derived.
 We emphasize the general utility of this procedure and suggest that it may be used fruitfully to derive other related bounds.